some-natalie/some-natalie/_posts/2023-10-25-kubernoodles-pt-7.md

 ## Handling failures

 Speaking of failures, let's talk about how to handle them.
-This job runs as a PR check, so failures are fine so long as they're not merged.
+This job runs as a PR check, so failures are fine.
 Merging into the main branch is gated by [repo rules](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets) to prevent changes that don't pass the tests.
 Here's what that looks like:

 ![pr-light](/assets/graphics/2023-10-25-kubernoodles-pt-7/pr-light.png){: .light .w-75 .shadow .rounded-10}
 ![pr-dark](/assets/graphics/2023-10-25-kubernoodles-pt-7/pr-dark.png){: .dark .w-75 .shadow .rounded-10}